Who is at Risk?

 The SafeBeat Initiative offers heart screening programs to a variety of populations.

 You know that sports can bring out the best in your child, fostering discipline and teamwork in pursuit of excellence, but there may be something you do not know.
-Exercise, usually a healthy choice, can push an already compromised heart over the edge.
+Exercise, usually a healthy choice, can increase the risk of SCA on a compromised heart by 3-5 times.
 The United States Congress prioritizes heart screenings for children "who participate in, or intend to participate in, organized sports" as part of the Teague Ryan Act.

 Getting your heart screened means knowing you have done everything possible to protect yourself from Sudden Cardiac Arrest.